 The Company's current focus remains entirely on the Itafós Arraias SSP Operations.
-MBAC also continues to review strategic alternatives and work with its financial advisor to identify suitable strategic partners for the potential sale of the Santana Phosphate Project.
+MBAC also continues to consider a potential sale of the Santana Phosphate Project.
 These strategic initiatives are expected to impact the timelines and the project economics described in the Santana Feasibility Study.
 Given the early stage of the Santana Phosphate Project and fluctuations in commodity prices, the realizable value of the project may differ significantly from the NPV calculated in the Santana Feasibility Study.